Sanawer-Batool/Cancer-Detection-system/README.md

 I use 'neural network' to check if a cell is  malignant-cancerous(1) or benign-noncancerous(0)

-so to conculde our machine learning algorithm can correctly classify the cancerous tumors with '0.9473' accuracy or 94% accuracy
+so to conculde our machine learning algorithm can correctly classify the cancerous tumors with '0.9473' accuracy or 94% accuracy.